 After breakfast, we’ll bike to Harmony Borax Works, an old ghost town with adobe buildings and remains of the borax processing plant.
 Borax was discovered in the valley in 1873, but mining didn’t begin until the 1880’s.
 Borax doesn’t have the glamour of gold, but more than $30MM worth of the white powder had been produced from the Death Valley region by 1927.
 We’ll pedal over to explore Mustard Canyon and then back to the Ranch for lunch.
 This afternoon, we’ll drive south to tour Death Valley, stopping at Badwater at 282 feet below sea level and look up to Telescope Peak, towering at 11,049 feet.
 We’ll drive to Devil’s Golf Course, with jagged blocks of tiny salt crystals, then on to Artist’s Drive and Artist’s Palette to enjoy the colorful sedimentary and volcanic rocks looking like it was splashed across the hillsides with a giant artist’s paintbrush.
 We’ll return to the Ranch for a swim and a cold beverage, before enjoying dinner at the Wrangler Steakhouse.

 After breakfast, we’ll head north to tour Death Valley with a stop at Salt Creek for the Nature Trail walk and hopefully we’ll see pupfish, the only fish to survive the evaporation of Lake Manly.
 20,000 years ago fish thrived in great fresh water lakes in this part of the southwest.
 Today, nine types of pupfish live in and near Death Valley and a tenth has apparently become extinct.
 We will continue north to Ubehebe Crater.
 Only a few thousand years ago great explosive eruptions blasted out this half-mile wide, 600-foot deep, dramatic crater.
-Speaking of drama, we’ll turn east to visit Scotty’s Castle.
-You’ll hear the tales of this character and his entourage and tour the castle.
-We’ll stop for lunch as we head south to Las Vegas where we’ll stay on the Strip for one night.
+Next, we’ll stop for lunch as we head south to Las Vegas where we’ll stay on the Strip for one night.
 We will be picked up at our hotel and transferred to the helipad for a sunset helicopter tour over the glittering Las Vegas strip!
 Transfer back to the hotel and enjoy our Farewell Dinner.
 Desert dreams will be yours for a very long time to come!

 After breakfast enjoy the hotel amenities until it’s time to transfer to the Las Vegas airport for flights home.